🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Are Exotic Options?
 11 Types of Exotic Options

 Exotic options are a class of options that allow investors to take advantage of some features of options contracts to pursue other strategies.
-Exotic options pricing tends to be higher than that of traditional options.
+Exotic options are non-standard, customizable contracts that may trade over the counter (OTC) and differ in pricing from traditional options.

 What Is an Exotic Option?

 Exotic options are hybrid securities that offer unique and often customizable payment structures, expiration dates, and strike prices.
-For those features, they typically charge a higher price than traditional options.
-University of California Berkeley professor Mark Rubenstein coined the term “Exotic Options” in a 1990 paper about contracts.
+For those features, they may be priced higher or lower than traditional options, depending on the structure.
+University of California Berkeley professor Mark Rubinstein popularized the term “Exotic Options” in a 1990 paper about contracts.

 To understand what makes an exotic option exotic, let’s review a traditional, plain-vanilla options contract and how it works.
 With a traditional option, the owner can buy or sell the underlying security for an agreed-upon price either before or at the option’s predetermined expiration date.
 The holder is not, however, obligated to exercise the option, hence the name.

-Investors typically buy and sell options in the over-the-counter (OTC) market, a smaller dealer-broker network.
+Exotic options are typically traded in the over-the-counter (OTC) market, a smaller dealer-broker network.
 An exotic option may have underlying assets that differ from those offered by traditional options.
-Those underlying assets can include commodities like oil, corn and natural gas, in addition to stocks, bonds, and foreign currencies.
+Those underlying assets may include commodities like oil, corn and natural gas, in addition to stocks, bonds, and foreign currencies.

-There are even exotic derivatives that allow traders to bet on things like the weather.
-Both institutional and sophisticated retail investors use customized exotic options to match their own unique risk-management needs.
+There are even exotic derivatives that allow for trading on things like the weather.
+Both institutional and sophisticated retail investors may use customized exotic options to match their own unique risk-management needs.

 11 Types of Exotic Options